 During this time, women often feel misunderstood.
 Comments like “It’s just morning sickness” or “Try to eat something small” can feel dismissive.

 Instead, empathy and tangible support make a world of difference.
 Partners and family members can assist by preparing simple meals, helping with chores, or simply providing a listening ear.
-Emotional support is as critical as physical care for managing hyperemesis gravidarum.

 Practical Ways to Find Relief